Wendell Phillips (archaeologist): Legacy

 As of 2015, Phillips was the only United States citizen ever to be named a Bedouin sheikh of the Bal-Harith tribe.
-He was a member of the Dutch Treat Club, and fellow member Lowell Thomas gave Phillips his nickname of "America's Lawrence of Arabia", after illustrious British adventurer T.E.
-Lawrence.
+He was a member of the Dutch Treat Club, and fellow member Lowell Thomas gave Phillips his nickname of "America's Lawrence of Arabia", after illustrious British adventurer T. E. Lawrence.
 He was a 1972 Golden Plate Awardee of the Academy of Achievement.
-Phillips is considered to be a real-life model for the fictional film character known as Indiana Jones.
+Phillips is considered to be a real-life model for the fictional film character Indiana Jones.

 Phillips's sister Merilyn Phillips Hodgson manages his collection of archaeological artifacts through the American Foundation for the Study of Man.
 In 1998, by invitation of the Yemen government, the American Foundation for the Study of Man returned to Yemen for archaeological purposes, this time under the leadership of Hodgson.

 The Arthur M. Sackler Gallery of the Smithsonian Institution displayed artifacts from Phillips's expeditions and details of his life in an exhibition that ran from 2014 to 2015.
 The Sackler Gallery described the exhibit as being the first "multi-sensory" exhibition in that it included artifacts, films clips and videos, field notebooks, and vintage photographs.

 Phillips's flamboyant style and methods sometimes resulted in controversy.
 One scholar, Carl Lamberg-Karlovsky, described Phillips's excavations as "looting".
 Members of Phillips's own teams at times complained about his emphasis on style.
 In contrast, Sackler Gallery scholar Julian Raby described Phillips as an example of "entrepreneurial archaeology", being typical of the era in which Phillips was active.
 This characteristic, together with his organizational skills and fund-raising skills, were aspects of his expeditions that resulted in significant findings of enduring value.

 The main building of the College of the Pacific at the University of the Pacific is named the Wendell Phillips Center.